yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 ### Color {#types.color}

 A color.
-It can be in Hex format with RGB values, such as `"#484D66"`.
+It can be in Hex format with RGB values, such as `"#484D66"`, or a value from 0-255 for one of the [256 ANSI colors](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit), such as `"129"`.
 Or can be one of the following 17 values:

 - `"reset"`
 - `"black"`